tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 Lttng is "Destroyed"
 ```

-A detailed sequence diagram is written in [Sequence](#sequence).
+Refer to the sequence diagram is written in [Sequence](#sequence) for further details.

-Trace nodes uses topic communication for control and notification.
+A trace node has a topic-based interface as well as an ordinary ROS 2 node.
+Topic message is used to get state from a trace node or change state of it.

-In addition, to maintain compatibility of usage,
+Besides, to maintain compatibility of conventional usage,
-in cases where sessions are started in advance, they can record correctly.
+CARET is able to record meta-information and runtime events when session has started in advance.

 ```plantuml
 concise "Terminal 0" as User0